 Recently there has been speculation within the media and community about the potential for this high flow to develop into a flood event similar to the 1956 flood.
-The peak flow to South Australia in 1956 was around 350,000 ML/day, which is more than four times higher than the current forecast peak flow of 85,000 ML/day .
+The peak flow to South Australia in 1956 was around 350,000 ML/day, which is approximately four times higher than the current forecast peak flow of 90,000 ML/day to 93,000 ML/day.
 Given the forecast weather and river conditions, a repeat of the 1956 flood event will not occur.